FamilySearch/GEDCOM/specification/gedcom.md

 2 _DATE FROM 6 APR 1917 TO 11 NOV 1918
 3 PHRASE During America's involvement in the Great War 1 BIRT
-2 PLAN Queens, New York, New York, USA
+2 PLAC Queens, New York, New York, USA
 ```

 - `_DATE` is a relocated standard structure with type `g7:DATE`, with the usual payload type and meaning of a `g7:DATE`.